tomhoyland/fishing-circle/README.md

 Q: Why is it called a Fishing Circle?

 A: From an agreed starting Topic or Goal, a facilitator and group cast out a fishing line, drawing back in relevant and related Facts and Insights.
 When ready, they cast the fishing line out further to Options and Ideas, bringing these back to support the Topic or Goal of the event or discussion.

+Q: Should a facilitator remain in the Centre of the Circle and do all the Fishing?

+A: No. The Fishing Circle is a tool intended to help frame and navigate, encouraging focus and relevance for a Topic or Goal.
+Whilst a facilitator can bring skills to a discussion, workshop, or event to surface the 'collective intelligence' of a group, facilitators are encouraged to create a space for groups and participants to self-manage in the pursuit of an outcome.
+Where the Fishing Circle has been used effectively, group participants use the tool to collectively navigate, reaching out for more information, and using it to invite curiosity over relevance and maintaining focus.